PacoVu/IODClientForWindowsUniversal/README.md

             }
             else if (err.error == HODErrorCode.IN_PROGRESS)
             {
                 // Task is In Progress.
-Let's wait for some time then call GetJobStatus() again hodClient.GetJobStatus(err.jobID);
+Let's wait for some time then call GetJobStatus() gain hodClient.GetJobStatus(err.jobID);
                 break;
-            }
-            else if (err.error == HODErrorCode.NONSTANDARD_RESPONSE)
-            {
-                // The response is a non-standard response.
-Define a custom class and use the ParseCustomResponse<T>(response) function break;
             }
             else // It is an error.
 Let's print out the error code, reason and detail